 - Don’t slam on your brakes at the last minute—instead, brake early and slowly.

-Florida’s no-fault auto insurance law requires motorists who register a vehicle here to carry personal injury protection (PIP) insurance coverage because.
-This means that after a rear-end crash, each driver must file a claim under his or her own PIP policy regardless of fault.
-Keep in mind that Florida’s PIP coverage only pays out 80 percent of medical expenses and 60 percent of lost wages to policyholders.
+Florida’s no-fault auto insurance law requires motorists who register a vehicle here to carry personal injury protection (PIP) insurance coverage because this means that after a rear-end crash, each driver must file a claim under his or her own PIP policy regardless of fault.
+Keep in mind that Florida’s PIP coverage only pays out 80% of medical expenses and 60% of lost wages to policyholders.
 In serious accidents that result in severe injury, it’s likely that you will meet or exceed your policy limit and need to take legal action with the help of a personal injury attorney to recover additional compensation from parties with legal liability to you.

 When you file an insurance claim under your PIP policy, you don’t need to worry about fault, but when you take legal action with an attorney’s help, fault will often become a contested issue In the vast majority of rear-end collision cases, the driver of the rear vehicle will bear the principal fault for the collision; however, this isn’t always the case.
 Expect the defense to make arguments to avoid some or all liability for the accident and injuries, such as by claiming that you were driving under the influence, distracted while driving, or driving while fatigued.

 If you are partially at fault for the accident, Florida law still entitles you to seek damages in civil court.
 A court might reduce your award based on the extent to which you contributed to the accident, but you have a right to seek compensation so long as you are less than 50 percent at fault.

 Contact Sibley Dolman Gipe Accident Injury Lawyers, PA After a Rear-End Collision in Florida